 Explanation of Gender Reassignment Surgery

-Gender reassignment surgery gives transgender people the physical presentation as well as functioning abilities of the gender they believe themselves to be.
+Gender reassignment surgery gives transgender people the physical presentation as well as the functioning abilities of the gender they believe themselves to be.
 This is the result or goal of this surgery, according to the American Society of Plastic Surgeons.

 When a female to male reassignment surgery occurs, there are three categories to fall under.
 Transmasculine top surgery, which involves removing the breast tissue to create a more masculine appearance of the chest